-The picture that emerges from examining the year 2000 is quite different, with sovereign bond prices fluctuating much more in response to Israel-specific events, although even during 2000 such fluctuations were smaller than was the case with earlier responses.
-The difference between 2000 and the earlier years could be due to the dramatic events of that year, most notably those relating to the peace process and its collapse, the withdrawal from Lebanon, and others.
-These events were extensively covered by foreign media and may have made investors change the way they evaluated Israel's sovereign debt.
+The picture that emerges from examining the year 2000 is quite different, with sovereign bond prices fluctuating much more in response to Israel-specific events, although even during 2000 fluctuations in response to Israel-specific events were of smaller magnitude than earlier responses to global events.
+The difference between 2000 and the earlier years could be due to the dramatic events of 2000, most notably events relating to the peace process and its collapse, the withdrawal from Lebanon, and others.
+These events were extensively covered by foreign media and may have made investors change the way they evaluate Israel's sovereign debt.
 Another possible explanation is that the absence of major crises in emerging markets during 2000 may have raised the relative importance of country-specific factors.
-In other words, our findings are consistent with the view that co-movement across different markets is higher in periods of crisis (e.g., Forbes and Rigobon, 1999).1
+In other words, our findings are consistent with the view that co-movement across different markets is higher in periods of crisis (e.g. Forbes and Rigobon, 1999).

-One implication of the results is that the government of Israel as well as Israeli firms are exposed to foreign shocks to their cost of capital over which they have no control, and should probably hedge against these risks.
-Another implication is that most domestic reforms and political changes (at least prior to 2000) seem to have been hard to evaluate, or not credible enough to elicit an immediate market response (i.e., were not considered 'news' or were mostly anticipated).
-This is in line with Mauro, Sussman, and Yafeh (2002), who find that the impact of global events on the bond prices of emerging markets in the 1990s was far greater than that of domestic events.
-For example, the Russian default crisis of summer 1998 affected the risk premium on sovereign debt of many emerging markets far more than any domestic event, in line with our findings for the Israeli risk premium.
-Domestic events may have a cumulative impact on a country's cost of capital once they are incorporated into a well-understood 'summary statistic,' such as Moody's or S&P's credit rating.
-Nevertheless, our findings suggest that a country is unlikely to be significantly rewarded in the short run for adopting the 'right' policies.
+One implication of the results is that the government of Israel as well as Israeli firms are exposed to foreign shocks to their cost of capital over which they have no control, and that they should probably hedge against these risks.
+Another implication is that most domestic reforms and political changes (at least prior to 2000) seem to have been hard to evaluate, or not credible enough to elicit an immediate market response (i.e. were not considered "news").
+This is in line with Mauro, Sussman, and Yafeh (2002) who find that global events had a much bigger impact on bond prices of emerging markets in the 1990s than did domestic events.
+For example, the Russian default crisis of summer 1998 affected the risk premium on sovereign debt of many emerging markets far more than any domestic event, in line with what we find for the Israeli risk premium.
+It is possible that domestic events have a cumulative impact on a country's cost of capital once they are incorporated into a well-understood "summary statistic" such as Moody's or S&P's credit rating.
+Nevertheless, our findings suggest that a country is unlikely to be rewarded in the short run for adopting the "right" policies.